 “When scheduling today, I noticed one of the songs in the selections list had a ‘last played’ date of the 15th of the month.
 But when I opened that song card and looked at the song’s rotation chart, it showed no play on the 15th.
 On the grid, the last play was the 10th?”
 You… Continue reading My “Last Played” Data Isn’t The Same As the Song Rotation Chart

 It seems I have this issue about every three days.
 M1 schedules all of my Album/Edge category with very few stops for rule violations, then on the third day I get to about 8pm and it is constantly stopping with artist separation violation flags.
 And it shows me only a few choices.
-The search depth… Continue reading I’ve Got Some Problems With Artist Separation
+The search depth… Continue reading Artist Separation – Problem, But Not Every Day

 Sometimes when I’m scheduling and do a song search, some of the songs show a violation flag as “Overplay”.
 What does that mean?
 Two things can trigger this rule.
 First, it can mean the song with the flag is some number of plays ahead of the other songs in the category.
 One of the fundamental… Continue reading What does “Overplay” Mean?